pagehop/npm-pagehop/README.md

 #### pagehop API (page-loop.js)

-All data obtained from getter methods is immutable.

 ##### pagehop.init(query, options, max, scrapeScript, systemMeta, hops)

 This method is used by Pagehop, to preset the environment for running your page-loop.js